-This new feature is really useful for barter/swap arrangements where the exchange is one hour of your time for one hour of someone else’s time.
+This feature is really useful for barter/swap arrangements where the exchange is one hour of your time for one hour of someone else’s time.
 This feature allows you to keep a record of the hours you have provided.
-The recipient of your time can likewise record hours they have provided to you and the details will show in your combined records.
+The recipient of your time can likewise record the hours they have provided to you and the details will show in your combined records.

 This differs from the regular time-banking concept where hours are ‘redeemable’ against the whole community.
-This new feature is for recording the hours you have given to a specific user, who needs to reciprocate in some way to keep the balance between the two of you.
+This feature is for recording the hours you have given to a specific user, who needs to reciprocate in some way to keep the balance between the two of you.
 So, in essence, this is a time-keeping tool that lets you log the hours you have provided to another user and keeps a ‘balance’ of hours you have with that user.
 You cannot ‘spend’ the hours on acquiring something from someone else!

 The feature can also be used to simply keep a record of how many hours you have spent on a job, irrespective of whether it is a swap arrangement or not.
 The hours you have accumulated against another user can be used to barter or swap for the same number of hours with the same user, or for converting into Talents at an agreed hourly rate.

-On the new Record Your Hours page, simply enter the account number of the recipient of your time, a description of how you spent the time, and the number of hours that you spent providing it.
+On the Record Your Hours page, simply enter the account number of the recipient of your time, a description of how you spent the time, and the number of hours that you spent providing it.